Sozyone/IoT-Gas-Project/README.md

 In my setup, I have an Adafruit 938 OLED display and a MQ5 gas sensor with an Adafruit ESP32 Feather.

-The IDE that I decided to use is Arduino IDE as it is one that is free and has a lot of documentation written about it.
+The IDE which I decided to use is Arduino IDE as it is free and has a lot of documentation written about it.
 There were also many tutorials online using this IDE.

 I tested the system by trying to detect gas and verify that the displays show the right text and values.
 I also verified that the Adafruit IO interface in my browser worked.